RoySamson-stack/birthday-calculator-akan-naming-/README.md

 ## Description
 View live site:https://roysamson-stack.github.io/birthday-calculator-akan-naming-/

-This is a web a birthday calculator that gives a user a name which is a ghanian name according to the day of birth and the gender of the user.It takes the users inout and calculates to find the day then assigns a name.
+This is a web a birthday calculator that gives a user a name which is a ghanian name according to the day of birth and the gender of the user.It takes the users input and calculates to find the day then assigns a name.

 ## Application Structure
 #### Files: